Peter Strzok, Notorious Ex-G-Man, Explains Himself And Takes Aim At Trump

 Strzok's anger burns in the passages about what he considers the betrayal and sophistry that justified his firing.

-He sits with Justice Department Inspector General Michael Horowitz, who says, per Strzok: "'Pete, Horowitz said, 'we're not saying you acted with bias.
-We're saying we can't eliminate the possibility that bias played a role in your decision-making'."
+He sits with Justice Department Inspector General Michael Horowitz, who says, per Strzok: " 'Pete,' Horowitz said, 'we're not saying you acted with bias.
+We're saying we can't eliminate the possibility that bias played a role in your decision-making.' "

-But Strzok's text messages with Page made him an albatross around the neck of the FBI.
+Strzok's text messages with Page made him an albatross around the neck of the FBI.
 The bureau dumps him to try to cool things off.
 It didn't work.
 Criticism of DOJ and the FBI have persisted through until now, including in calls for the head of the director who came in after all this, Christopher Wray.

 Resonance